Katherine Ross1

 He owned his own electrical equipment firm in Fountain City, initially named Bowditch Engineering-Sales Co., then Bowditch & Gilliam Inc., and finally just Bowditch & Co.19,20 The company flourished with the expansion of the Tennessee Valley Authority in the area in the 1930s.2

-In 1937 Roy and Lucy built a vacation cabin on the Roaring Fork in Gatlinburg, Sevier Co., Tennessee, that they often shared with family and friends.21 Roy's cousin Frederick Tryon Bowditch, the author of The Bowditch Family of Salem, Massachusetts, North Carolina Branch, recalled spending "many very happy summer vacations" there.2 They also bought a winter home in St. Petersburg, Pinellas Co., Florida, in September 1945, and the following spring applied for a permit to enlarge the garage apartment.22,23
+In 1937 he and Lucy built a vacation cabin on the Roaring Fork in Gatlinburg, Sevier Co., Tennessee, that they often shared with family and friends.21 Roy's cousin Frederick Tryon Bowditch, the author of The Bowditch Family of Salem, Massachusetts, North Carolina Branch, recalled spending "many very happy summer vacations" there.2 They also bought a winter home in St. Petersburg, Pinellas Co., Florida, in September 1945, and the following spring applied for a permit to enlarge the garage apartment.22,23

 Citations